 Cathedral is devoted to St. Mary the Flower.
 This is an allusion to the lily – a symbol of the magnificent Florence.

 If you see this after your page is loaded completely, leafletJS files are missing.

-Florence – former Roman military camp – today is seen as a miracle of medieval Italy, an incredibly prosperous city which provided work and fame to anyone who had skills, imagination and vigours.
-City and its vicinities increased their wealth and prosperity step by step, starting from the 7th – 9th century AD.
+Florence – former Roman military camp – today is seen as a miracle of medieval Italy, an incredibly prosperous city that provided work and fame to anyone who had skills, imagination, and vigors.
+City and its vicinity increased their wealth and prosperity step by step, starting from the 7th – 9th century AD.
 Starting from the 11th century city was powerful and ambitious enough to develop its first major construction projects meant for show-off.

-As the time went by, Florence became more influential and its oligarchic rulers were patronizing the arts.
-Public loved the show-off and the fact that Florence was outclassing other Italian cities.
-But artists in Florence created works which were a lot more than shallow pomp.
+As time went by, Florence became more influential and its oligarchic rulers were patronizing the arts.
+The public loved the show-off and the fact that Florence was outclassing other Italian cities.
+But artists in Florence created works that were a lot more than shallow pomp.

 City of hungry artists

 It is trendy to speak about creative cities today – about cities with huge creative potential, cities where people think, plan and act with imagination.
 Often such cities tend to be filled with hordes of artists, some successful but most – living in poverty and step by step nearing full disillusionment.

 Florence did have all of this in medieval and Renaissance times.
 As Giorgio Vasari (first modern art historian – also Florentine innovation!) described it, artists in Florence were in constant hunger, always in fierce fights (frequently – real fights) for the next order.
 We know some hundreds of the most successful artists, but we know nothing about the many thousands who did not achieve much.

 At the end of the 13th century the governors of Florence were increasingly dissatisfied with the fact that, contrary to its competitors (Pisa, Genoa, Lucca, Siena, and others), the city did not have a proper cathedral.